-PED CHANNELS - Selects the pedestrian channels.
+PED CHANNELS - Select which channels are the pedestrian channels.
 The choices are: TS1 - The Walk indication is in the same channel as the vehicle throughs (Type 12 operation) and the Don't Walks are not monitored.
 9-12 - The pedestrian indications are connected to channels 9 through 12.
 13-16 - The pedestrian indications are connected to channels 13 through 16.